hoangton/smartcash/smarthive/using.rst

 You can voting on proposals from Web wallet, NodeClient Wallet, Electrum Wallet and any kind of wallet that support sign message.

-For information on how to create a proposal, see :ref:`here
-<creating-proposals>`.